Have you ever visualized energy, felt tingling, and wondered, “Am I really feeling energy, or just imagining it?”

 When you feel an object’s temperature, what you’re really feeling is how touching that object affects the temperature of your skin.

 Similarly, when you feel a person’s energy, what you’re really feeling is how their chi affects your chi.

 Here’s the problem: Most people’s energy is changing all the time.
 Think of your energy as a symphony, with dozens of musicians playing at once.
 It’s beautiful, but it’s hard to pick out a single musician.

 When you listen for a client’s energy, that’s like trying to hear a single musician, a soloist.
 And, just like the other instruments have to become quiet to allow the soloist to be heard, you must quiet your own energy in order to sense the energy of your client (or your friend in the energy games).

 That’s the key: Quiet your own energy so you can sense someone else’s.

 Quiet energy is steady, smooth, and calm.
 It’s flexible and responsive, not rigid or tense.
 It can move, but slowly and gently.
+It’s relaxed – think about allowing your energy to become quiet, rather than forcing it to become completely stationary.
 Above all, quiet energy listens and responds.

-Go back to your energy visualization.
+To create a visualization for quiet energy, go back to your energy visualization.
 Think about what would happen in that visualization if your energy became silent and steady.
 Maybe the image slows down or pauses.
 Maybe the movements become smaller.
 Maybe the edges become soft.
 Maybe something else.

 Using the Visualization to Quiet Your Energy